 We have entered into an investment advisory agreement with Fifth Street Management, our investment adviser.
-Fifth Street Management is controlled by Leonard M. Tannenbaum, its managing member and our president and chief executive officer.
-Pursuant to the investment advisory agreement, fees payable to our investment adviser will be equal to (a) a base management fee of 2.0% of the value of our gross assets and (b) an incentive fee based on our performance.
+Pursuant to the investment advisory agreement, payments will be equal to (a) a base management fee of 2.0% of the value of our gross assets and (b) an incentive fee based on our performance.
 Fifth Street Management has agreed to waive, through December 31, 2008, that portion of the base management fee attributable to our assets held in the form of cash, cash equivalents, U.S. government securities and other high-quality debt investments that mature in one year or less from the date of investment.
 See "Investment Advisory Agreement."